gaba-tope/socialcap/README.md

 charts with
 {ggplot2}](https://nrennie.rbind.io/blog/adding-social-media-icons-ggplot2/).

-The icons of social media is obtained from the ‘Font Awesome 6 Free’ font, which is included in this package.
+The icons of social media are obtained from the ‘Font Awesome 6 Free’ font, which is included in this package.
 ‘Font Awesome 6 Free’ font files follow the [SIL OFL license](https://openfontlicense.org/) as explained in their [website](https://fontawesome.com/license/free)